Approx. Time Difference

 Traffic & Transportation Safety

-You will encounter road conditions that differ significantly from those in the United States.
+Driving styles and road standards and conditions are very different from the United States.
 Some roads can be poor in some areas of the country.
-Dangerous curves, reckless driving (ignoring speed limits, lane changes, and/or not stopping at red lights), poorly marked signs, slow-moving or abandoned vehicles, and other obstacles pose road hazards.
-Limit all road travel to daylight hours throughout the country.
-Availability of public transport is inadequate.
+Dangerous curves, reckless driving (ignoring speed limits, lane changes, and/ or not stopping at red lights), poorly marked signs, slow-moving or abandoned vehicles, and other obstacles pose road hazards.
+All road travel should be limited to daylight hours throughout the country.

 Never wear expensive jewelry or use electronic devices while using public transportation.

 Sitio taxis in Mexico City are most often metered and registered by the government.
-Sitio taxis from Benito Juarez International Airport are paid in advance at the terminal (at the Sitio stands) and are well regulated.
+Sitio taxis from Benito Juarez International Airport are paid in advance in the terminal (at the sitio stands) and are well regulated.
+Robberies and assaults on passengers in “libre” taxis (that is, taxis not affiliated with a taxi stand) are frequent and violent in Mexico, with passengers subjected to beating, shooting, and sexual assault.
 Do not take any taxi not summoned by telephone or contacted in advance.
-When in need of a taxi, telephone a radio taxi or sitio (regulated taxi stand), and ask the dispatcher for the driver's name and the taxi's license plate number.
-See Taxi Safety below for more information.
+When in need of a taxi, telephone a radio taxi or "sitio" (regulated taxi stand), and ask the dispatcher for the driver's name and the taxi's license plate number.
+See below for more information.

 Taxi Safety in Mexico City

 The best crime defense for any visitor is to avoid the use of libre taxi cabs, which commonly pick up fares on the street after being hailed by customers.
 Libre taxis are poorly regulated and often linked to criminal enterprises.
-Radio-dispatched base station taxis, are safer, more reliable, and worth the added expense.
-The Mexico City taxis have changed color from white and green to read/burgundy and gold/brown.
-There are also white/pink taxis.
+Sitio, or radio-dispatched base station taxis, are safer, more reliable, and worth the added expense.

 - Ask the sitio dispatcher for the driver’s name and the cab’s license plate number.